Bachelor of Science in Natural Science

 Additional Requirements (26 credits):

-26 additional credits in BIO, CHE, PHY, or MAT, numbered 200 or above beyond General Education requirements; 3 of these courses must be 300-level or above.
+26 additional credits in BIO, BOT, CHE, PHY, or MAT, numbered 200 or above beyond General Education requirements; 3 of these courses must be 300-level or above.

 Education Endorsements for Bachelor of Science in Natural Science Majors